fastovetsilya/ProbGBT/README.md

      ```
    - This uses the trapezoidal rule for numerical integration

-6. **Sample-based KDE Smoothing (Default)**:
-   - ProbGBT's default smoothing method (`sample_kde`) uses a different approach that combines sampling and Kernel Density Estimation
-   - The process works as follows:
-     1. Generate random uniform samples in the probability space between 0 and 1:
-        ```python
-        prob_samples = np.random.uniform(0, 1, n_samples)
-        ```
-     2. Transform these samples into the target variable space by interpolating from the predicted quantiles:
-        ```python
-        samples = np.interp(prob_samples, self.quantiles, y_pred_sample)
-        ```
-     3. Apply Kernel Density Estimation (KDE) to these samples to get a smooth PDF:
-        ```python
-        kde = KernelDensity(bandwidth='silverman', kernel='gaussian')
-        kde.fit(samples)
-        pdf_values = np.exp(kde.score_samples(x_values))
-        ```
-     4. Normalize the PDF and compute the CDF using numerical integration:
-        ```python
-        pdf_values = pdf_values / np.trapz(pdf_values, x_values.ravel())
-        cdf_values = cumulative_trapezoid(pdf_values, x_values.ravel(), initial=0)
-        ```
-   - This method has several advantages:
-     - Produces smoother distributions than direct differentiation of the quantile function
-     - Better captures complex shapes including multi-modality
-     - More robust to noise in the predicted quantiles
-     - Automatically adapts to the data density in different regions
-   - The 'silverman' rule for bandwidth selection automatically determines an appropriate smoothing level based on the data

-7. **Gaussian Mixture Model (GMM) Smoothing**:
-   - In addition to spline-based and sample-based KDE smoothing, ProbGBT offers an optional GMM-based smoothing method
-   - GMM fits a mixture of Gaussian distributions to the data, providing a more robust representation for complex distributions
-   - This can be enabled by setting `method='gmm'` in the `predict_pdf()` or `predict_interval()` functions:
-     ```python
-     pdfs = model.predict_pdf(X_test, method='gmm')
-     lower, upper = model.predict_interval(X_test, confidence_level=0.95, method='gmm')
-     ```
-   - GMM smoothing can better capture multi-modal distributions and provides smoother estimates
-   - The implementation uses scikit-learn's GaussianMixture with 3 components by default
-   - The model includes sophisticated failure detection to fall back to spline smoothing when GMM fails to converge or produces unreliable distributions
+6. **Comparison of PDF Smoothing Methods**:
+   - ProbGBT offers three methods for smoothing the quantile predictions into PDFs, each with different characteristics:

+   - **Sample-based KDE (`sample_kde`)**: The default method
+     - Fully nonparametric approach that makes no assumptions about the distribution shape
+     - Generates samples from the empirical CDF and applies Kernel Density Estimation
+     - Produces the most flexible and accurate representations of complex distributions
+     - Can effectively capture multi-modal distributions and asymmetric tails
+     - Most computationally intensive method (slowest)

+   - **Spline-based smoothing (`spline`)**:
+     - Nonparametric approach that directly smooths the quantile function using GAMs
+     - Fits a Generalized Additive Model with monotonicity constraints
+     - Fastest method with lowest computational overhead
+     - May produce peaky or irregular distributions in some cases
+     - Used as a fallback method when other methods fail
+     - When GMM is selected but fails to converge, spline results are used instead

+   - **Gaussian Mixture Model (`gmm`)**:
+     - Semi-parametric approach that combines spline smoothing with Gaussian mixtures
+     - First applies spline-based smoothing, then fits a mixture of Gaussian distributions
+     - Provides a good balance between flexibility and smoothness
+     - Moderate computational cost (between `spline` and `sample_kde` in terms of speed)
+     - Produces smoother distributions than the spline method
+     - May not capture extremely complex distributions as well as `sample_kde`

+   The choice of smoothing method depends on your specific needs:
+      - Use `sample_kde` (default) for the most accurate representation when computational cost is not a concern
+      - Use `spline` for the fastest performance when dealing with large datasets
+      - Use `gmm` for a good balance between smooth distributions and reasonable performance

 ### Calibration Process